Associate in Science

 Graduates completing the Associate in Science degree will have demonstrated the ability to achieve academic and other learning goals that will enhance employment opportunities.

 The Associate in Arts college transfer degree is in full compliance with the 2014 Comprehensive Articulation Agreement between the North Carolina Community College System and the University of North Carolina System.
-The Comprehensive Articulation Agreement (CAA) established college transfer courses, degrees, and policies that are accepted by all members of the North Carolina Community College System and all members of the University of North Carolina System.
+The Comprehensive Articulation Agreement (CAA) (PDF) established college transfer courses, degrees, and policies that are accepted by all members of the North Carolina Community College System and all members of the University of North Carolina System.
 Students not completing one of the associate degree options will be able to transfer credit on a course by course basis and must comply with the requirements of the receiving institution.
-Please refer to the CAA for requirements and restrictions.
+Please refer to the CAA (PDF) for requirements and restrictions.
 In all cases, it is the responsibility of students to be aware of special requirements of a specific institution or program.

 Admissions - (919) 209-2198

 Center for Academic Planning (CAP)